TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 _#Business & Company Culture, #Organizational Change_

-A panel discussion on how to effictively achieve 'digital transformation' and establish 'devops culture'.
+A panel discussion on how to effectively achieve 'digital transformation' and establish 'DevOps culture'.
 Some highlights:

 * Don't copy the answers, copy the questions.
 * Consider transformation as a constant process.